Mission Statement/Program Description

 We will utilize the 'flipped' research model, meaning the resident will come into an IRB/RAC approved project and perform data collection the first half of the year.
 The second half of the year will include implementation of the findings from the project.
 As the resident is more familiar with the institution's needs, they will pitch their own original research or QI project to IRB and RAC during the second half of the year.
 In our experience this allows for a cogent and meaningful project, along with the opportunity to be named on two distinct projects as they are implemented and submitted for publication.

 We are currently assessing the needs of our pharmacy department, staffing will include either Emergency Medicine and/or Intensive Care Unit(s).
 Central pharmacy operations will not be part of the staffing requirement for PGY2 in Emergency Medicine.
-For 2019-20 expect the first six months of staffing on a Medical ICU rounding team.

 Additional staffing areas may be included based on departmental needs.
 Residents are required to staff a portion of observed holidays (one major holiday, two minor).
 Participation in various community volunteer opportunities is encouraged, but not required.